Powering the Good Life

 Our Bright Ideas and Orange Tag programs empower our customers by helping them make informed choices in managing their own energy consumption.
 Bright Ideas is a customer information drive that provides knowledge and tips on saving energy.
 Orange Tag is a label that shows the estimated cost per use of appliances.

 One of the ways we uplift communities is through One Meralco’s Foundation’s School Electrification Program.
-Since 2011, we have brought sparks of joy to 260 off-grid public schools through solar energy.
-We have also empowered over 83,000 students and 2,600 teachers with digital learning and teaching tools.
+Since 2011, we have brought sparks of joy to more than 280 public schools throughout the Philippines through solar energy.
+We have also empowered over 86,000 students and 2,700 teachers with digital learning and teaching tools.

 Through our Meralco Supplier Sustainability Scorecard (MS3), we champion sustainability principles throughout our business network and ensure supplier adoption and adherence to our sustainability standards.
 MS3 assesses vendors on key sustainability criteria and disclosures aligned with the UN SDGs and patterned after the GRI Standards as part of their continuing accreditation with Meralco.